 Sarena’s interests: eating, travelling, reading, beach, dance and her kids (better say that!)

-Alana graduated from the University of the Sunshine Coast with a Bachelor of Occupational Therapy (Honours) and has experience working in mental health.
-Alana is passionate about providing support through a holistic approach helping clients to engage in meaningful activities to maximise independence and increase their overall quality of life.
+Kate graduated from the University of the Sunshine Coast with a Bachelor of Occupational Therapy (Honours) and has experience working in occupational rehabilitation.

 Dietitian & Nutritionist